adamsilver/fdpb/03-Book-A-Flight.md

 Earlier we said to use radio buttons if 1 passenger is travelling.
 This naturally stops users from selecting more than 1 seat.
 In the case of checkboxes, the user can select more than their quota which results in an error once submitted.

 User testing may prove this not to be a problem and therefore doesn't need any further consideration.
-In the event that it does prove problematic, we could solve this by limiting the amount of seats the user can select using Javascript.
+However, if it does, we could limit the amount of seats they can select using Javascript.

 To do this we could disable the remaining checkboxes once the user reaches their quota.
 However, if the user has reaches their quota and clicks another seat nothing happens creating a disagreable experience because their is no feedback.

 Savvy users might realise they need to deselect their previously chosen seat before selecting another.
 Less savvy users might not.
-We can do the hard work for savvy and less savvy users alike by automatically performing this action for them.
+We can do the hard work in code by automatically performing this action for them.

 Javascript: